zhang-zengjie/ram-ruts/README.md

 pip install control
 ```

 6. Last but not least, activate the `gurobi` license (See [How To](https://www.gurobi.com/documentation/current/remoteservices/licensing.html)).
+Note that this project is compatible with `gurobi` Released version `11.0.1`.
+Keep your `gurobi` updated in case incompatibility.

 ### Running Instructions

 - Run the main script `main.py`;
 - Watch the terminal for runtime information;
-- The figures will show up at the end of running;
+- The figures will show up at the end of running; They are also automatically saved in the root directory;
 - The figures may impede each other; Drag the figures for a better view;
 - Check out the logging file `INFO.log` for the runtime information.